algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ### System architecture

-As requested by ALGOSUP, we are going to use DOSBox, an emulator for Intel 80386 family CPUs.
+As requested by ALGOSUP, we are going to use DOSBox, an emulator for the Intel 80386 family of CPUs.
 This software is cross-platform and does not require any DOS distribution or an x86 architecture CPU, so it can be run both on MacOS and Windows.
 Our game will be based on a 16-bit address bus, limiting addressable RAM to 65,536 bytes.

 ### Launch procedure

-The user will have to download the full repository containing the files and follow the installation steps which will be described in the README.
-The user will launch the compiled program contained in the repository files, which is executed on the same platform, thanks to the DOSBox emulator.
+The user will have to download the latest release files and follow the installation steps which will be described in the README.
+The user will launch the compiled program, which is executed on the same platform, thanks to the DOSBox emulator.
-We don't plan to create the launcher at the moment, so the user will have to type the different commands to launch the game contained in the README file in the DOSBox command line.
+We do not plan to create the launcher for the moment, so the user will have to type the different commands to launch the game contained in the README file in the DOSBox command line.

 ### User interface